 Date sugar is simply just dried and ground up dates.
 It’s a nutrient-dense, delicious, and natural alternative to any other granulated sugar in a recipe.

 Date sugar can easily be replaced with coconut sugar in this recipe if desired.

 …or don’t!
 Molasses is actually an option on the AIP protocol, and is a natural sweetener.
 However, my stomach handles date syrup best, therefore, I opted for this swap instead.
 In my experience, date syrup and molasses work interchangeably, and on a 1-for-1 ratio.

 Swap Butter for Coconut Oil

-I choose to completely stay away from dairy (here’s why).
+I choose to completely stay away from dairy in order to control my inflammation, and keep my body functioning properly.
 Because of this, butter is out.
 However, if you don’t avoid butter, butter or ghee would work fine in this recipe as well.